franknmungai/react-hackathon/docs/10-game-over.md

 Finally we _return_ the Layout component providing the `Image` and `Content` as _props_.
 To get this images download all the assets used in this project from [here](../static/assets.rar).

 To style this let's add some css in `gameover-styles.css`.
-You can find the css [here](https://gist.github.com/franknmungai/77ecdcf4be99ff4e0a7f7397f4eb58c3)
+You can find the css [in this Github gist](https://gist.github.com/franknmungai/77ecdcf4be99ff4e0a7f7397f4eb58c3)

 ## Early conditional return